 Compostable means recyclable, right?

 Wrong!
 Compostable products are made to break down into carbon dioxide, water, and inorganic compounds, whereas recyclable products are made to be reprocessed into new materials for use in new products!
-Compostable products cannot be recycled, so keep them out of your bin!
+Compostable products cannot be recycled, so keep them out of your cart!